silkdom/Tattoo-GAN/README.md

 - Model training
 - Model testing

-#### Profile Scraping
+### Profile Scraping
 [Notebook](https://github.com/silkdom/Tattoo-GAN/blob/master/Profile_Scraper.ipynb)

-This section's objective is to compile a list of Instagram profiles that are likely to contain pictures of flash tattoo's.
+This section's objective is to compile a list of Instagram profiles of suspected tattoo artists (profiles likely to contain pictures of flash tattoo's).
 This logic behind constructing the workflow this way is because of the relitively low, variable, and unpublished request limit Instagram has on their servers.
-To bypass this, the first block of code first downloads all pictures in tagged #tattooflash over a certain time period.
+To bypass this, the idea is to maximize download efficiency (the chances that a image downloaded meets the requirements).
+Intuitively tattoo artists profiles maximize this efficiency.
+The first block of code first downloads all pictures in tagged #tattooflash over a certain time period.
 This is achieved using the Instaloader package with the metadata (date, likes, profile username) output as the the filename.

 ```python
 L = instaloader.Instaloader(save_metadata=False,download_comments=False,download_geotags=False,download_videos=False, filename_pattern="{date_utc}_UTC_likes_{likes}_profile_{profile}", post_metadata_txt_pattern="")